Pteratato/intertwined-destinies/Intertwined_Destinies_04.md

 I look around the edge of the tree and see a dryad form begin to emerge.

 “Jasmine,” I address the dryad, “I need you and your sisters to pass on a message to the Aos Si.
 Can you do that?
-Get the word to them that my guard and I will be heading that way before nightfall to pass through the dolmen portal to the Mortal Realm.”
+Get the word to them that my guard and I will be heading that way before nightfall to pass through the doleman portal to the Mortal Realm.”

 “As always Brody, we are at your service.”
 Jade says as she curtsies, and merges back with the tree.
 Before long, the forest will be a buzz with word of our coming.